mathieujobin/lua_version_manager/README.md

 And updating a symlink to the ~/.luarocks/bin

-I also wrote a quick wrapper around luarocks so that the version specific bin folder exist. but as I write this, I realize there isn't so much use of it. and it's only after writing it I found out about all the different luarocks package available on ArchLinux
+I also wrote a quick wrapper around luarocks so that the version specific bin folder exist. and the proper luarocks is being used.

 Install
 --------